jackvessa/Charity_Recommender/README.md

 # Overview of the Data

-## First Dataset:
+## First Dataset - IRS:
-The first dataset comes from the IRS.gov website and contains 1,719,673 charitable organizations: [IRS Data] (https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf)
+The first dataset comes from the IRS.gov website and contains information about all charitable organizations in the United States: [IRS Data] (https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf)

+- Original Data Set
-- There are 1,719,673 charities (rows)
+ * 1,719,673 charities (rows)
-- There are 28 features for each charity (columns)
+ * 28 features for each charity (columns)
 - Data Cleaning:
-  * X
+  * Keep charities that offer fully tax deductible donations and have an NTEE Category Code
+  * Translate NTEE code into category column
+  * Keep essential column features
--
+- Cleaned Data Set
+ * 992,318 charities (rows)
+ * 10 features for each charity (columns)

 | - | type | posts |
 |:---:|:---:|:---:|